gagle/node-binary-reader/README.md

 Reads bytes and the cursor is automatically moved forward.
 The callback receives the number of bytes that has been read and the buffer with the raw data.
 The buffer is not a view, you can alter the content.

-This operation is deferred, it's enqueued to the pending operation's list.
+This operation is deferred, it's enqueued in the list of pending tasks.

 The callback receives a third parameter, a callback that must be called if you call to any asynchronous code between deferred operations.